Salauyou/Java-Utils/README.md

 Some useful utilities I use in Java projects.

-**ExpirableHashMap** class - safe `Map<K, V>` implementation, based on `HashMap`, where every entry has an expiration time measured from the moment the entry was added.
-Each time you read an entry, if the map returns it, it is guaranteed that such entry is not expired yet.
+**ExpirableMap** class - Thread-safe `Map<K, V>` decorator, where every entry has specified expiration time which is measured from the moment the entry was added.
+Clean-up of expired elements is performed automatically on every write/read invocation, so it is guaranteed that no expired entries will be returned by `get(key)` method.
-Expiration management is implemented with internal `LinkedList` and is performed automatically on write/read operations, without need of additional watcher threads.
+Expiration management is implemented based on internal `LinkedList` and don't utilize any additional threads.

 **Point**, **GeoPoint** immutable classes present points in 2d cartesian and geo coordinates, **GeoProjections** class purpose is to convert such points one to another.

 **GeoCalculations** - class to perform some calculations in geo coordinates.